jatin12740/Cloud-Native-Monitoring-App/README.md

 ## Part 1: Deploying the Flask application locally
 ### Step 1: Clone the code
-''' Clone the code from the repository: '''
+'''bash Clone the code from the repository: '''

 git clone <repository_url>
 Step 2: Install dependencies